10 islands in Oz that are absolute paradise

 A truly Aussie experience, take a half-hour ferry from Townsville to the majestic Magnetic Island.
 Part of the Great Barrier Reef Marine Park, Magnetic is also known for its rocky crags and beachside boulders.
 One of the highlights on this island is getting up-close and personal with our eucalyptus-loving pals at the Bungalow Bay Koala Village.
 You can even have brunch with them.
 Beats smashed avo any day of the week! 😉

 Get off grid to this remote island just 60km south-east of Melbourne.
 You can swing by via a short ferry trip from either the Mornington Peninsula or Philip Island.
 French Island boasts remote serenity and beautiful walking tours, but the real reason this place made the top 10 is because of its wine and cheese.
 The climate and soil makes the wine particularly special – we’d suggest sampling the Pinot Noir.
 Cheeeers!

 Heads up!
-Due to COVID-19, government restrictions are in constant review and travel guidelines may change between when you make your booking and when you travel.
-We strongly recommend that all travellers seek further information about destinations and attractions before visiting, take extra care and follow all rules to ensure their own health and safety.
+Due to COVID-19, government restrictions are in constant review and travel guidelines may change.
+We strongly recommend that all travellers seek further information about destinations and attractions before scheduling trips or making bookings, take extra care and follow all rules.